570 11

 - I painted the walls using leftover Agreeable Gray paint.

 - My husband (my hero) found a piece of matching chair rail, which was needed to replace the area where the cabinet had been.
 I had looked at 3 stores trying to match that chair rail, and I couldn’t find it anywhere.
-Husband looks in a stash of stuff left by the previous owners of this house, and finds just what we needed.
+Husband looks in a stash of stuff left by the previous owners of our house, and finds just what we needed.
 Not only that, the previous owners had left the bathroom paint color as well.
 Yay!

 Budget… So Far: